 And if you link a credit card that offers price protection or frequently stay in hotels, you can easily justify Earny’s modest annual fee.

-However, you can get most of the benefits Earny offers in other free apps like Paribus, Wikibuy, Honey or Rakuten.
+However, you can get most of the benefits Earny offers in other free apps.
 And depending on how much you shop online (and where) you may do just as well without spending the extra money on an Earny subscription.
+For that reason, this didn’t make our list of the best cash-back apps.

 If you want to try out the premium version of Earny for yourself to see how much money you can save, they’re currently offering a free trial of the premium version.
 You can sign up here.